 When are we, as believers, going to rise up and teach our daughters to be modest?
 And I don't mean frumpy clothing, hiding beautiful young bodies behind sweatshirts and bulky sweaters.
 I am talking about instilling in them a dignity and God-confidence that commands respect and proper treatment and a willingness to walk away from all that is not holy.
 A dignity that would never entice a young man to lust or enter a sexual relationship before marriage just so she can feel a false sense of security.
 When are we going to teach our daughters that their bodies were bought with the blood of Christ and they are not their own to give away outside of marriage?
 When are we going to teach them their identity comes in being the daughter of the King of kings, fully loved and accepted, not in a false acceptance that comes by trying to hold on to a young man by giving up their virtue to a demanding date who doesn't deserve it?

 So, we live in a highly sexualized culture that is supposed to be advanced, but wants what it wants when it wants it.
 And as a result depression and anxiety and suicide are rampant.
-Many babies are savagely sucked out of their moms' wombs.
+Babies are being savagely sucked out of their moms' wombs.
 Sexual abuse is growing in numbers along with incidences of kidnapping and sex trafficking.
-And at then end of the day people are still lonely, disconnected, and discontented and they keep on looking for something that never ever satisfies.
+And STD's are leaving couples infertile.
+And at then end of the day people are still lonely, disconnected, and discontented as they keep looking for something that never ever satisfies.

 Several years ago I realized that I often sped through my Scripture reading and gave it little thought.
 Yet, when I had meaningful conversations with friends or family members I replayed them over and over in my head.
 One day it occurred to me, that if I thought more about what God says in his word that I would not only know more about Him, but I would come to know Him in a personal way.
 I would know more about His thoughts, His character, His intentions, His passions, and His actions.
 So, I began to take one verse at a time and think on it and then journal about it.
 At the time I was served as a volunteer in youth ministry and shared my “Thoughts on God” with those girls.
 For a while I have been rewriting and posting them on this blog.
 I have realized when I am in the Word or move through my day focusing on God's presence that I have wonderful opportunities to Meet God in the Everyday.
 The Everyday can include storms, blessings, hard things, scary things, exciting things...just any where, anyplace, any time.
 I hope that you will be able to engage with what I write with both your head and your heart.
 I also hope you will be challenged to love, trust, and know the God of the Scriptures.
 It is my prayer that as you read you will experience Him at a deeper level and share pieces of your journey in the comments.
 It is my desire that we form a safe community of believers who pursue the God who loves us radically, eternally, and without reserve.
 As a precious pastor once told me, "Don't forget, Wendy, God is Good!"
 I find myself compelled by His Goodness and His Love to share so others can know Him through all the ups and downs of life.
 Please feel free to dialogue back and to share how each passage impacts you.
 If if there is a passage you would like me to write on or if you would like to be a guest blogger, please let me know.
 I am just learning to navigate this blog and appreciate the kind comments you have made in the past...I promise I will even try to respond if you leave a note.
 If you are blessed please share the blog with friends!